The Last Bimbo of the Apocalypse: Plot

 Earworm and Bookworm meet in person for the first time during the live taping, and officially announce their relationship to the world ("The Last Bimbo 3").
 Coco and her Mother pretend to make up on camera, and Kiki announces that the family have several merchandise lines in the works to build Coco's brand.
 Brainworm is brought on stage, and decides not to expose Coco, instead announcing that all of the proceeds from the aforementioned merchandise will go towards advocating for missing girls around the country.
 Coco has no choice but to accept, and her entire scheme comes crashing down ("What If?").

 Critical reception

-The Last Bimbo of the Apocalypse received a range of reviews from critics, with several reviewers complimenting the show's casting and use of early 2000's nostalgia.
+The Last Bimbo of the Apocalypse received a range of reviews from critics, and was named a New York Times Critics’ Pick, with several reviewers complimenting the show's casting and use of early 2000s nostalgia.

+The musical received a nomination for Outstanding Off-Broadway Musical at the 2026 Dorian Awards.
+Natalie Walker also received a nomination for Outstanding Featured Performer in a Musical at the 2026 Lucille Lortel Awards for her performance as Kiki.